 NOTE 5: Simultaneous Rx/Tx capability for TDD combinations does not apply for UEs supporting band n78 with an n77 implementation.

 NOTE 6: Only single uplink carriers with power class other than PC3 are listed.

-NOTE 7: Power Class 2 is allowed for this uplink combination or single uplink carrier in this downlink/uplink combination
+NOTE 7: Minimum requirements for Power Class 2 are applicable for this uplink combination or single uplink carrier in this downlink/uplink combination